 - Program administrators support the assessment process by requesting evidence of improvements.

 Your program’s intended uses of data should be shared with faculty, staff, administrators, and students.
-Also document, through a separate report, the Annual Report, or meeting minutes, the discussions that have occurred as a result of assessment efforts in your program.
+Document the discussions about data use either through a separate report, your annual assessment report, or meeting minutes.
+Such discussions of assessment efforts in your program.
 Keep the process moving.

 When can students be expected to demonstrate their knowledge on the intended outcome?
 At what intervals is it appropriate and manageable to collect information from a wide range of students?
 Does the timing of data collection allow your program an opportunity to make adjustments or improvements that could benefit students prior to their graduation?

 While assessment is the responsibility of all faculty in a program, the preparation and collection of data may be assigned to a smaller group.
 Who will handle these tasks and when are key tasks expected to be completed?